-

 Cutting-Edge Vaccum Technology (M-Vac System) Locates Hard-to-Find DNA

+Ladies and Gentlemen of the jury, DNA evidence is not like on television.
+You just don’t find it lying around on a rock.
+Well, with a new DNA collection method based on wet-vacuum technology, sometimes you can.
 This cutting-edge technology (The M-Vac System) uses a hand-held device that sprays a solution on a surface to detach and suspend target DNA material, and vacuums the fluid into a removable bottle.
 Using a concentrating filter apparatus or the spin method, the technology has obtained admissible results in cases where traditional methods have come up empty, including a cold case investigation conducted by the Wasatch County (Utah) Sheriff’s Office.
+Read More

 -